 What People in the Finance World Can Do Instead

 I do think a lot of finance bloggers and gurus are guilty of perpetuating this nonsense.
 This entire post was inspired by a Dave Ramsey quote I saw on Twitter (which was shared by the 76K project, who’s an awesome proponent of enjoying your life while getting your finances in order!).
 That tweet basically said that if you have any debt, you should not be going to a restaurant unless you are working there.
-Talk about privileged and out of touch!
+Talk about being privileged and out of touch!

 Instead of shaming people for enjoying something, we should be celebrating them for trying.
-We should be advocating for self-care in addition to debt free journeys (and yes, self-care can mean spending money “unnecessarily” on ourselves!).
+We should be advocating for self-care in addition to debt-free journeys (and yes, self-care can mean spending money “unnecessarily” on ourselves!).
 And we really need to stop advocating that people sacrifice every aspect of themselves to get their financial lives in order.

-Not only is it hurtful, but it also perpetrates the myth that people are only poor because of their own choices.
+Not only is it hurtful, but it also perpetuates the myth that people are only poor because of their own choices.
 It places the blame on the individual rather than a system that keeps people trapped in this cycle of debt and consumerism.
 We need to advocate for changes to the system rather than tell people that they deserve poverty for trying to enjoy a small aspect of their life.

 So let’s start celebrating our small rewards and treats!
 Let’s write blog posts about how we spend our money on self-care, or how we splurge on special occasions.
 You can start by sharing your small treats to yourself in the comments!
 I’d love to hear them!